Creeper and Reaper: Creeper

+Impact

+Creeper had a minimal impact on the computers it infected.
+No more than 28 machines could have been infected, as that was the number of machines running the TENEX operating system on ARPANET.
+The operators of the machines were also collaborators in the project, and Tomlinson needed permission to run the program on their machines.
+In an interview, Tomlinson also stated that there were no unintended effects from running the program.

 Reaper

 Reaper was the first anti-virus software, designed to delete Creeper by moving across the ARPANET.
-It was created by Ray Tomlinson in 1972.
+It was created by Tomlinson in 1972.

 Cultural impact

 The conflict between Creeper and Reaper served as inspiration for the programming game Core War, while fictionalized versions of Reaper have been used as antagonists in the anime Digimon Tamers and the visual novel Digital: A Love Story.
 A humanized Creeper has also appeared in the webcomic Internet Explorer, alongside the likewise personified Morris Worm.